JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Related Works

 \subsection{Dynamic LLM-based Evaluation}

-These methods leverage LLMs to dynamically generate evaluation questions. \citet{bai2023benchmarking} employs LLMs as examiners to generate questions based on Google Trends categories.
-SafetyQuizzer\citep{safetyquizzer} formulates questions with current events retrieved from search engines to maximize the timeliness.
-These methods focus on the knowledge sources, but lack interaction with target models.
-Therefore, researchers attempt to generate follow-up questions based on responses in multi-round Q\&A sessions.
-KIEval \citep{kieval} and LLM-as-an-Interviewer \citep{kim-etal-2025-llm-interviewer} leverage LLMs to generate follow-up questions and provide feedback based on the target's responses in multi-turn interactions, thereby probing the depth of the target's knowledge.
+With the deepening application of LLMs, in addition to mainstream static methods, recent researchers have begun to leverage LLMs to dynamically generate evaluation questions. \citet{bai2023benchmarking} employs LLMs as examiners to generate questions based on Google Trends categories.
+SafetyQuizzer\citep{safetyquizzer} formulates questions with current events from search engines to maximize the timeliness.
+KIEval\citep{kieval}, and LLM-as-an-Interviewer \citep{kim-etal-2025-llm-interviewer} leverage LLMs to generate follow-up questions based on the target's responses in multi-turn interactions.

-Compared to static methods, their advantage is that target models cannot prepare for generated questions, thereby producing more genuine evaluations.
-However, these dynamic processes are often centered on a single question, and all the generations rely entirely on the LLM, resulting in a limited scope of knowledge coverage and pool quality control.
-Moreover, these methods focus on the content of questions, without properly calibrating question difficulty to the target's capability range, leading to biased evaluations.
-To address these challenges, we propose Agent-as-Interviewer and develop JudgeAgent based on this paradigm, which performs fine-grained evaluation through knowledge-wise generation and adaptive difficulty adjustment in dynamic multi-turn interactions.
+Compared to static methods, these dynamic methods address the challenge of data contamination and provide more genuine evaluations.
+However, the generations of these methods rely mainly on the LLM, resulting in limited knowledge coverage and pool quality control.
+Moreover, these methods lack adaptive adjustments of question difficulty, resulting in a deviation between the evaluations and the actual capabilities of target LLMs.
+This mismatch leads to biased subsequent optimization efforts and reduced efficiency.

+Thus, we propose a knowledge-driven and dynamic evaluation framework named JudgeAgent.
+To expand knowledge coverage, JudgeAgent leverages LLM agents with context graphs to traverse knowledge structures and generate questions.
+To mitigate data contamination and difficulty mismatch, JudgeAgent adopts a difficulty-adaptive multi-turn interview mechanism to conduct dynamic evaluations.
+Thus, JudgeAgent provides comprehensive evaluations and facilitates subsequent improvement of LLMs.